WY Long Put Strategy

 WY thesis for this long put

 WY long put positions are structurally bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-WY positions also carry Real Estate sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move WY alongside the broader basket even when WY-specific fundamentals are unchanged.
+WY positions also carry Basic Materials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move WY alongside the broader basket even when WY-specific fundamentals are unchanged.
 Long-premium structures like a long put on WY are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current WY chain quotes before placing a trade.

 Frequently asked questions